shadowmodder/semantic_search/README.md

 * Data access is already abstracted - so we can switch between Vector Databases or use multiple,
 * /health is implemented with DB connection health and CPU/resources utilization (can scale to include upstream and downstream services)

+# Extending the system to encompass other document-level metadata in addition to the filename
+* Update dao layer say in models/data_access.py with additional document-level metadata
+* Update controller layer in controllers/search_controller.py
+* Update ciews with results in services/search_service.py or use the views/templates/seach.html

+# scaling up
+* Dockerfile in place works this will containerize for scaling but we need an API gateway, load balancer and Auth in place to scale this up proportaional to usage.
+* Query logging/caching can help with this as well.

 #Screenshots
 ![Search_API](/res/assets/Search_API.png)
 ![Search_box](/res/assets/Search_box.png)